yungyuc/nsdhw_22sp/hw0/README.rst

 Grading guideline
 =================

 This homework assignment has 5 points.
-On the latest NSD AMI, the grader will run the following commands:
+The grader shall run the following
+commands:

 .. code-block:: bash